study-code-design/a-simple-early_stopping-code-/README.md

 # a-simple-early_stopping-code/一个简单的早停代码
 ## notice: I`m not prefessional programmer and not being good at my English,so this will occur to lots of erros,if you find the errors or bugs,please tell me

+## ==the log of update!!!!!!==
+I creat a new class--Saving_and_loading,it can work out the errors of MODEL_SAVE_PATH. what you only need to input the two parameters can implement saving and loading model automatically,you can see following method if you want to learn more.

 ## 1.invoking the class
 ```python